drpetersonfernandes/SimpleLauncher/home.md

 - The update process uses a separate `Updater.exe` application to ensure a smooth transition.

 ## 7. Bundled Tools
-Simple Launcher includes a suite of command-line tools accessible from the **Tools** menu to help you manage your game library.
+Simple Launcher includes a suite of tools accessible from the **Tools** menu to help you manage your game library.

 | Tool | Description |
 | :--- | :--- |